alexeygrigorev/unpossibly-instagram-challenge/README.md

 # Instagram Challenge by Unpossibly

 Predicting the number of likes an instagram post will receive in 24 hours

+- This is the 1st place solution
 - Leaderboard: http://challenges.instagram.unpossib.ly/leaderboard/
 - Challenge description available on the bottom of the leaderboard